 Insurance is designed to replace what you already have in case of loss.
 The cost of replacing a home is not related to its market value, but is entirely dependent on the cost of materials, labor, and other things needed to rebuild it.
 If you insure your home for its market value instead of its replacement value, you could be paying too much, since the market value of your home includes the value of the land.
 On the flip side, while home market values are high right now, that’s not always been the case, and you don’t want to be underinsured.

 Not all damage is covered by a standard insurance policy, and costs of ignoring extra coverage could be big.
 Think you don’t need flood insurance?
-According to the Federal Emergency Management Agency (FEMA), one in five insurance claims come from outside a high-risk flood area,1 and just one inch of water can cause $25,000 in damage to a home.2
+According to the Federal Emergency Management Agency (FEMA), more than 25% of insurance claims come from outside a high-risk flood area,1 and just one inch of water can cause $25,000 in damage to a home.2

 If you’re found to be liable for an accident and damages exceed the liability limits of your auto policy, the extra could be covered by umbrella liability coverage.
 And sometimes, even coverage for little things like towing your car in for repair could save the day for you.
 Talk to a broker to see what extra coverage options you may be missing.